 File fingerprints (or checksums) are generated by analyzing the content in a file and producing a short string of hexadecimal characters (a hash) to represent that.
 A checksum will look something like this:

 Checksums use a repeatable hashing strategy to generate consistent fingerprints for files, which means they are a more reliable method than simply incrementing a version number.
 A common hashing algorithm for generating file fingerprints is MD5.
 You can try MD5 out in the command line:

 imgix strongly recommends using a fingerprinting-based approach for cache management, because it obviates the need to issue purge requests against our API.
 When you update a fingerprinted image, the new image will be requested from your Source because the filename has changed.

-The old master will not be counted after that because it isn’t requested anymore.
-Both the old and new masters will be counted toward the monthly total for billing in the month when the switch occurs, but the impact will be minimal unless you change many thousands of images over within the month.
-You may still want to remove the old master images from your origin storage if you're charged for total bytes stored.
+The old Origin Image will not be counted after that because it isn’t requested anymore.
+Both the old and new Origin Images will be counted toward the monthly total for billing in the month when the switch occurs, but the impact will be minimal unless you change many thousands of images over within the month.
+You may still want to remove the old Origin Images from your origin storage if you're charged for total bytes stored.